awesome-cryptoeconomics/awesome-cryptoeconomics/CONTRIBUTING.md

 # Category

-You can add any good content into the follows category(Anti-ad), and if you want to add a component, please launch an issue, thanks again.
+There's 5 categories in 1 component, You can add any good contents into the follows category(Anti-ad), and if you want to add a component, please launch an issue, thanks again.

 - brief
 - Articles